junegunn/fzf/src/README.md

 Currently prebuilt binaries are provided only for OS X and Linux.
-The install script will fall back to the legacy Ruby version on the other systems, but if you have Go installed, you can try building it yourself. (`make install`)
+The install script will fall back to the legacy Ruby version on the other systems, but if you have Go 1.4 installed, you can try building it yourself. (`make install`)

-However, as pointed out in [golang.org/doc/install][req], the Go version will not run on CentOS/RHEL 5.x and thus the install script will choose the Ruby version instead.
+However, as pointed out in [golang.org/doc/install][req], the Go version may not run on CentOS/RHEL 5.x and thus the install script will choose the Ruby version instead.